HeroesToolChest/HeroesDataParser/README.md

-  localized-json  Converts a localized gamestring file created from --localized-text to a json file. quick-compare   Compares two directory contents or files and displays a list of changed files. read            Reads a .txt, .xml, or .json file and displays its contents on screen. v4-convert      Converts a pre-4.0 heroesdata json or xml file to the version 4 format.
+  localized-json  Converts a localized gamestring file created from --localized-text to a json file. quick-compare   Compares two directory contents or files and displays a list of changed files. read            Reads a .txt, .xml, or .json file and displays its contents on screen.

 Use " [command] --help" for more information about a command.
 ```